aksommerville/ninelives/README.md

 - [ ] Game over.
 Win only; if you die, just the map resets.
 - [ ] Output video sizing is imperfect.
 Visible especially at 1x. (xegl).
 Update Shovel if we fix it.
 - [ ] Remove AUX1-to-quit before release, at least for web.
+- [ ] Eliminate multiplayer input, definitely don't need it.
+- [ ] Eliminate persistence if we're not keeping a high score.
+Are we?

 ## Notes